 If you fail to repay a payday loan, the lender may transfer your debt to collections, resulting in additional fees.
 To prevent collection actions, consider communicating with the store manager, financial institution, or online lender's customer service department.

 Payday loans offer quick and convenient access to funds, with fast approval and flexible usage options.
 They are accessible to individuals with various credit backgrounds and can be obtained through online lenders.
-However, for those seeking higher borrowing limits and more flexible terms, a Cash Store installment loan may be a better solution.

 *The content on this page provides general consumer information or tips.
 It is not financial advice or guidance.
 Each person’s circumstances are unique.
 The Cash Store may update this information periodically.
 This information may also include links or references to third-party resources or content.
 We do not endorse the third-party or guarantee the accuracy of this third-party information.
 There may be other resources that also serve your needs.